Factorial Number In Java

 Get Updates:Join Our Telegram Group

-It’s a ever green interview question in the interview, if you are going for Java interviewer or if you are going for automation interview.
+It’s an evergreen interview question whether you are going for a Java or an automation interview.

-So what do you mean by factorial number, Factorial of a positive integer (number) is the sum of multiplication of all the integers smaller than that positive integer.
+So, what do you mean by factorial number?
+The Factorial of a positive integer (number) is the sum of the multiplication of all the integers smaller than that positive integer.

-Factorial number of 3 means I just need to write like this 3 x 2 x 1 is equal to 6 right same thing if I ask you what is a factorial of 4 so factorial 4 is like this 4 x 3 x 2 x 1.
+A factorial number of 3 means I just need to write like this: 3 x 2 x 1 is equal to 6.
+Right?
+If I ask you what a factorial of 4 is, factorial 4 is like this: 4 x 3 x 2 x 1.

-Note: Factorial of 1 is 1 and Factorial of 0 (zero) is 1.
+Note: The factorial of 1 is 1, and the Factorial of 0 (zero) is 1.

 Factorials of Numbers 1 to 10 Table

-Here is the List Of factorials numbers from 1 to 10.
+Here is the List Of factorial numbers from 1 to 10.

 Factorial of a Number!
 ExpansionValue